TerribleDev/TimberWinR/README.md

 ==========
 A Native Windows to Redis/Elasticsearch Logstash Agent which runs as a service.

+## DEPRECATION NOTICE

+TimberWinR is no longer under active development.
+We would like to transfer this project to new ownership, so please submit an [Issue](https://github.com/Cimpress-MCP/TimberWinR/issues) if you would like to volunteer.

 ## Why have TimberWinR?
 TimberWinR is a native .NET implementation utilizing Microsoft's [LogParser](http://technet.microsoft.com/en-us/scriptcenter/dd919274.aspx).
 This means no JVM/JRuby is required, and LogParser does all the heavy lifting.
 TimberWinR collects